Azure/azure-powershell/src/ResourceManager/SiteRecovery/Commands.SiteRecovery/help/Get-AzureRmSiteRecoveryNetwork.md

 ```

 ### -Name
-Specifies the name of the virtual machine network.
+A string specifying the name of the virtual machine network.

 ```yaml
 Type: String